 Filtrabit’s system, which is only connected to a single point in SSAB’s existing dust removal system, still manages to significantly relieve the load on the existing bag filters, making the coke sieving unit operation more sustainable and economical.

-• The maintenance interval of the existing bag filter extended from 6 months to 2 years, reducing significantly the costs related to servicing the bag filters, excess filter waste and cleaning the dust conveying systems, thus improving the productivity of the sieving unit.
+The maintenance interval of the existing bag filter extended from 6 months to 2 years, significantly reducing the costs related to servicing the bag filters, excess filter waste and the need for cleaning the dust conveying systems, thus improving the productivity of the sieving unit.

-• More of the valuable coke dust could be collected and sold to customers.
+More of the valuable coke dust could be collected and utilized directly.

-• The working environment in the coke plant has become visibly cleaner.
+The working environment in the coking plant has become visibly cleaner.

-The flow-dynamic filter’s dust extraction efficiency as a function of particle size.
+The flow-dynamic dust separator’s dust extraction efficiency as a function of particle size.

-• Filtrabit’s system is able to extract 150 kg/h of coke dust in continuous operation.
-In addition, the system is able to work efficiently in the times of exceptional dust bombs, where even up to 300 kg/h of coke dust can be collected.
-This helped significantly the existing bag filter system to continue working properly.
+Filtrabit’s system is able to extract two tons of coke dust per day in continuous operation.
+In addition, the system is able to work efficiently during the times of exceptional dust bombs, where even up to 300 kg/h of coke dust can be collected.
+This has been a significant help for the existing bag filter system to continue working properly.

-• Most of the time, the dust extraction efficiency of the Filtrabit system is close to 100%, which helped SSAB’s filtering system to meet SSAB’s and general industrial requirements for particulate matter emissions.
+The dust extraction efficiency of the Filtrabit system, collecting both coarse and fine dust, is above 99% and has helped SSAB’s filtering system to meet both SSAB’s own and general industrial requirements for particulate matter emissions.

 Interview with Timo Vierimaa, Technology Manager at SSAB Raahe